Reviews written by registered user

 |8 reviews in total|

-burn merely as a taunt before dispensing his own brand of justice.
-The
+an affected restraint merely as a taunt before dispensing his own brand

-spoiled, morally depraved Bernard seems to exist only for the purpose
+of justice.
+The spoiled, morally depraved Bernard seems to exist only

-of angering the audience and thus justifying his punishments at the
+for the purpose of angering the audience and thus justifying his

-Ostensibly about standing up to a corrupt authority and abusive bigots it's mostly a guilty pleasure for pacifists who feel they've been pushed around long enough.
+Ostensibly about taking a stand against a corrupt authority and abusive bigots 'Billy Jack' is mostly a guilty pleasure for pacifists who feel they've been pushed around long enough.
 Jack's own claims of trying to be less violent seem hollow as he relishes every punishment he dishes out.
 He functions as the darker id or alter ego of the peace-love generation.